javierdejuan/Asynchrounos-Python-backend/README.md

 Finaly we need to deploy two services under some kind of OS management, as supervisor, systemd or similars.

 ## The Wbsocketservice
 I choose websocket library from Python, which need asyncio modules to run.
+Below you can find a pattern script.

 ```
 # WS server example